 Vodafone Superfast 1 | 18 months | Avg speeds 35Mb | Line rental incl. | FREE activation | £21pm

 This Vodafone tariff is the proof that we can now regard fibre broadband deals as cheap.
 This is about as affordable as it gets for super fast internet.
 Coming in at £21 each month, there are very few packages that can beat for price.
-With speeds of 35Mb, no upfront costs and a guaranteed minimum speed, there is a lot to love about this offer.
+With speeds of 35Mb, nothing to pay upfront and a guaranteed minimum speed, there is a lot to love about this offer.

 All of the major players on the telecommunications scene now offer internet, TV and phone package deals.
 But if you don't use a home phone and are happy with the standard TV channels, cheap broadband only deals are all you'll need.

 Use our postcode checker above to filter down the broadband deals available to you and whether you can go for superfast fibre broadband.
 Then use our comparison chart to home in on the perfect package - cheap broadband doesn't have to mean a bad deal as they all include a phone line, so you don't have to worry about getting one separately.
 And keep scrolling if you want some in-depth information about internet plans generally and the broadband only deals offered by BT, Sky, Virgin Media, TalkTalk and others.